ZachSaucier/click-based-rotation/README.md

 Rotate an element depending on the click location.
 Works without jQuery!
 Yay!

+Check out the [Bruce Lee demo](http://codepen.io/Zeaklous/pen/AFEtL).
 It also works with [non-square shapes](http://zachsaucier.github.io/ClickBasedRotation/demo-shapes.html).

 ## Usage
  - Include the `cbrotation.js` or `cbrotation.min.js` file (usually at the bottom of the `body`)